SuyashMore/MevonAI-Speech-Emotion-Recognition/README.md

 [Download RAVDESS Emotional speech audio dataset ](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio)

+* Install requirements using: pip3 install -r src/requirements.txt

+* Add audio files in .wav format for analysis in input/ folder

+* Run Speech Emotion Recognition using: python3 src/speechEmotionRecognition.py

+* Diarized files will be sored in output/ folder

+* Predicted Emotions will be stored in a separate .csv file in src/ folder

-* 2DConvolution(.ipynb) file is used to training the model.
+* 2DConvolution(.ipynb) file is used to training the model

 * Server(.py) will start the web server on Default Port